inducer/islpy/doc/misc.rst

     This version is currently in development and can be obtained from islpy's version control.

+* Many classes are now picklable.

-isl's handling of integer's has changed, forcing islpy to make incompatible changes as well.
+* isl's handling of integer's has changed, forcing islpy to make incompatible changes as well.

   Now :class:`islpy.Val` is used to represent all numbers going into and out of :mod:`islpy`. :mod:`gmpy` is no longer a dependency of :mod:`islpy`.
 The following rules apply for this interface change:

   * You can pass (up to ``long int``-sized) integers to methods of isl objects without manual conversion to :class:`islpy.Val`.
     For larger numbers, you need to convert manually for now.

   * All numbers returned from :mod:`islpy` will be of type :class:`islpy.Val`.
     If they are integers, they can be converted

   * Since upstream made the decision to make ``isl_XXX_do_something_val`` not always semantically equivalent to ``isl_XXX_do_something``, the old functions were removed.

     One example of this is ``isl_aff_get_constant``, which returned just the constant, and ``isl_aff_get_constant_val``, which returns the constant divided by the :class:`islpy.Aff`'s denominator as a rational value.

 Version 2011.3
 --------------